Key Information About Our Curriculum

 Our exciting, broad and balanced curriculum is taught through a two-year cycle for each cohort.
 Click below to see the two-year cycles.

-Each term has a focussed ‘Overarching Termly Question’ in which the National Curriculum skills and knowledge from the different subjects are carefully aligned to ensure a correlated cross-curricular approach to children’s learning where appropriate.
-Before each term begins, teachers find out what pupils already know.
-Teachers use this information to influence their planning of the subjects.
+Each term has a focussed topic theme in which the National Curriculum skills and knowledge from the different subjects are carefully aligned to ensure a correlated cross-curricular approach to children’s learning.
+Before each topic begins, teachers find out what pupils already know and what they would like to find out about.
+Teachers use this information to influence their planning of the topics.

 Each curriculum map is divided into 3 sections: